jjfeng/easier_net/README.md

 # EASIER-net

-Python and R code for fitting EASIER-nets and reproducing all results from the paper.
+Python code for fitting EASIER-nets and reproducing all results from the paper.
 The python code uses [PyTorch](https://pytorch.org/).
-The R code uses [Tensorflow on R](https://tensorflow.rstudio.com/).

 ## Quick-start